Our Team

 Liji

-Liji trained in India as registered nurse and worked in Emergency care, medical & Surgical care prior moving to New Zealand.
-Liji Spend few years working in aged care facilities in North Island and South Island.
-Been a practice nurse at our practice since 2020.
-Our patients says "Liji is very friendly and caring person and has lots of knowledge and skills in her area".
+Liji completed her nursing training in India and worked as a Registered Nurse in Emergency, Medical and Surgical departments prior moving to NZ.
+Liji spent several years working in Aged Care facilities both in the North Island and South Island before becoming a Practice Nurse here at our practice.
+Liji is very friendly and caring person and has plenty of knowledge and skills in her area.